antixz1/BacteriophageDetective/README.md

 ## Limitations
 - Phigaro tosses out contigs that are less than 20,000 bp long
-- The VOG annotation database is a work in progress and may not provide annotations for all pVOGs found by Phigaro
+- The VOG annotation database is a work in progress and may not be up to date